cs1730/csx730-uthread/README.md

 ## Planning it Out

-Upon creation of the first user-mode thread, the scheduler should be started and the thread added to its queue.
+Upon creation of the first user-mode thread, the scheduler should be start and the thread added to its queue.
 This should also initiate an interval timer that sends a signal to the process.
 An interval of about 5,000 microseconds should suffice.
 The rest of the project boils down to careful _planning_.
 Drawing a state diagram before writing